Masutangu/Masutangu.github.io/_posts/2019-10-22-data-intensive-note-4.md

 A time-of-day clock does what you intuitively expect of a clock: it returns the current date and time according to some calendar (also known as wall-clock time).

-Time-of-day clocks are usually synchronized with NTP, which means that a timestamp from one machine (ideally) means the same as a timestamp on another machine.
+**Time-of-day clocks are usually synchronized with NTP**, which means that a timestamp from one machine (ideally) means the same as a timestamp on another machine.

 If the local clock is too far ahead of the NTP server, it may be forcibly reset and appear to jump back to a previous point in time. **These jumps, as well as the fact that they often ignore leap seconds, make time-of-day clocks unsuitable for measuring elapsed time.**

 #### Monotonic clocks

-A monotonic clock is suitable for measuring a duration (time interval), such as a timeout or a service’s response time: clock_gettime(CLOCK_MONOTONIC) on Linux and System.nanoTime() in Java are monotonic clocks.
+**A monotonic clock is suitable for measuring a duration (time interval)**, such as a timeout or a service’s response time: clock_gettime(CLOCK_MONOTONIC) on Linux and System.nanoTime() in Java are monotonic clocks.

 In a distributed system, using a monotonic clock for measuring elapsed time (e.g., timeouts) is usually fine, because it doesn’t assume any synchronization between different nodes’ clocks and is not sensitive to slight inaccuracies of measurement.